mohanson/daze/README.md

 ### Ashe

-Default protocol.
-Ashe is a TCP-based cryptographic proxy protocol.
-The main purpose of this protocol is to bypass firewalls while providing a good user experience, so it only provides minimal security, which is one of the reasons for choosing the RC4 algorithm.
+The default protocol used by Daze is called Ashe.
+Ashe is a TCP-based cryptographic proxy protocol designed to bypass firewalls while providing a good user experience.
+However, Ashe only provides minimal security, which is why it uses the RC4 algorithm.

-Note that it is your responsibility to ensure that the server and client's date and time are consistent, the ashe protocol allows a deviation of two minutes.
+Please note that it is the user's responsibility to ensure that the date and time on both the server and client are consistent.
+The Ashe protocol allows for a deviation of up to two minutes.

 ### Baboon

-Protocol baboon is the ashe protocol based on HTTP.
-The daze server will pretend to be an HTTP service.
-If the user sends the correct password, the daze server will provide the proxy service, otherwise, it will behave as a normal HTTP service.
-To use the baboon protocol, you need to specify the protocol name and a fake site:
+Protocol baboon is a variant of the ashe protocol that operates over HTTP.
+In this protocol, the daze server masquerades as an HTTP service and requires the user to provide the correct password in order to gain access to the proxy service.
+If the password is not provided, the daze server will behave as a normal HTTP service.
+To use the baboon protocol, you must specify the protocol name and a fake site:

 ```sh
 $ daze server ... -p baboon -e https://github.com